 The Deuter ACT Lite is ergonomically designed to give you maximum comfort while fully supporting your load and protecting your possessions inside.
 The company’s AirContact ventilation system is here as well, ensuring that no moisture builds up on your back.

 Conclusion: When going hiking, it is always best to be prepared by having the best gear around.
-You can start prepping by getting one of these 7 best hiking backpacks in 2017 for yourself.
+You can start prepping by getting one of these best hiking backpacks for yourself.
 They all have unique features to offer, though, so make sure to examine your needs before adding that nice backpack to your cart!